MrBased/Limequick/README.md

 </p>

-*Organización y Comportamiento Organizacional* (ICS2813) is a course where +300 students have to write essays and assess each other on a weekly basis .
-However, we found the peer assessment process to be **unnecessarily long**...
+*Organización y Comportamiento Organizacional* (ICS2813) is a course where +300 students have to write essays and assess each other on a weekly basis.
+However, we found the peer assessment process to be **excessively time-consuming...**
 ## Table of Contents

 - [About Limequick](#about-limequick)